wszqkzqk/live-photo-conv/README.md

 * [中文版本](README-zh.md)

 Live Photo Converter is a cross-platform tool for processing live photos.
-It can combine a static image and a video into a live photo or extract the static image and video from a live photo.
+It can combine a static image and a video into a live photo, repair broken live photos, or extract the static image and video from a live photo.
 It can also export every frame of a video as an image.

 ## Features